[Beta] End-to-End Journey API

 Introduction

-The CIDP Journey API provides a consolidated view of customer interactions belonging to the same session.
+The CIDP Journey API provides a consolidated view of customer interactions belonging to the same journey.
 These

 interactions may happen on one or multiple 8x8 platform, including Contact Center (CC), Unified Communications (UC), and

 Engage.
-Using the API users can retrieve session data and detailed transition information, enabling end-to-end tracking
+Using the API users can retrieve journey data and detailed transition information, enabling end-to-end tracking

 of customer journeys regardless of transfers between systems or agents.